 Rainbow eucalyptus (Eucalyptus deglupta) is the only eucalyptus tree indigenous to the northern hemisphere.
 It grows in the Philippines, New Guinea, and Indonesia where it thrives in tropical forests that get a lot of rain.
 The tree grows up to 250 feet (76 m.) tall in its native environment.

 In the U.S., rainbow eucalyptus grows in the frost-free climates found in Hawaii and the southern portions of California, Texas and Florida.
 It is suitable for U.S. Department of Agriculture plant hardiness zones 10 and higher.
-In the continental U.S., the tree only grows to heights of 100 to 125 feet (30-38 m.).
+In the continental U.S., the tree only grows to heights of 100 to 125 feet (30 to 38 m.).
 Although this is only about half the height it can reach in its native range, it is still a massive tree.

 Can You Grow a Rainbow Eucalyptus?

 Aside from climate, rainbow eucalyptus growing conditions include full sun and moist soil.
-Once established, the tree grows 3 feet per season without supplemental fertilizer, although it needs regular watering when rainfall is insufficient.
+Once established, the tree grows 3 feet (.91 m.) per season without supplemental fertilizer, although it needs regular watering when rainfall is insufficient.